 Having enjoyed India I decided to bring forward my idea to ride Sri Lanka and enjoyed the friendly people and tea plantations very much.

-There had been a club ride planned for Laos that fell through so I decided to go for a look myself and the scenery was amazing.
+Read many mixed reports about Laos so I decided to go for a look myself and the scenery was amazing.

 I was planning to ride from bottom to top but unseasonal weather meant I converted this to a loop which in turn gave me a nice look at Southern Vietnam.